mattcarlotta/nvi/README.md

 - Only double quotes are escaped for printing values to `stdout`, for example `"hello"` will be printed as `"\"hello\""`.
 - Empty spaces are retained `      hello        world      ` and don't require any quotes.

-### What Operating Systems are supported?
+### What operating systems are supported?
-Currently, GNU linux and Mac OS (v13+ although older versions that support C++17 may work as well).
+Currently, GNU/Linux and Mac OS (v13+ although older versions that support C++17 may work as well).
 For Windows support, please visit this [documentation](https://i.imgur.com/MPGenY1.gif).

 ### What are the nvi configuration file specs?
 This `.nvi` configuration file attempts to give you the flexibility and ease-of-use of defining flags and arguments under an environment configuration.